Serving In Our Community

 July 3 - 13, 2017.
 Chapel volunteers work with other Episcopal churches in the area to operate a retail store selling gently used items.
 Profits are distributed to churches based upon volunteer hours worked.
 The profits are then dispersed to numerous county, state, and global non-profit agencies.
 Please help us continue to make a difference in the lives of so many in need.
 Contact Person: Audrey Mathieu

 B Street Food Pantry Monthly Collection

-April 1 - 30, 2017.
-In April we are collecting canned meats such as chicken and tuna.
-The B Street Food Pantry, a satellite operation of Westside CARES serves Fort Carson soldiers and families.
+June 1 - 30, 2017.
+In April we are collecting breakfast cereals and powdered milk.
+The B Street Food Pantry is a satellite operation of Westside CARES.
 Every Sunday, Chapel collects canned goods & staples for the B Street Pantry.
 The “buy 1 get 1 free” and weekly sales are great opportunities to fill a bag for B Street when doing your weekly grocery shopping.
 Please place donations in the little red wagon.
-Contact Person: Penny Bever.
+Contact Person: Mary Beth Shively.

 Family Garden Fundraiser

 Thank you to those who made the Family Gardens Project a great success.
 Your generosity has enabled an entire village to thrive over the long term.

 Contact Mary Beth Shively, Outreach Coordinator at firstname.lastname@example.org or the points of contact for the Chapel Outreach Partners below.